-Mini Yorkshire pudding canapés with roast beef and horseradish sauce, the very best appetizer of the British cuisine.
-The perfect finger food for any party, like Christmas, New Year, birthdays or a posh Sunday Roast.
+Mini Yorkshire Pudding Canapés with roast beef and horseradish sauce, the very best appetizer of the British cuisine.
+Adapted from Jamie Oliver's recipe of Yorkshire puddings, these appetizers are the perfect finger food for any party, like Christmas, New Year, birthdays or a posh Sunday Roast.

-You may be misleaded by the term pudding.
+You may be mislead by the term pudding.
 Although it usually refers to a dessert, these pretty little things are the savoury kind of goodies.
-Yorkshire puddings are part of the very British Sunday roast, and they have been so for some hundreds of years.
+Yorkshire puddings are part of the very British Sunday Roast, and they have been so for some hundreds of years.

 Initially, they were called "dripping pudding", as the batter was placed beneath the meat that was roasting on a spit above a fire.
 In this way, the juices and fat dripping from the meat were not going to waste, but instead they could give flavour and colour to the puddings.
 History never ceases to be fascinating!

 The Yorkshire Puddings are still extremely popular nowadays, never missing from a true British roast meal.
 There are pretty similar texture wise with the Toad-in-the-Hole or my Toad in the Hole with a Twist.
 And the mini Yorkshire canapes are just as delicious and posh.

 These British starters are just another way of serving these beautifully tasty puddings.
 Making them at home is actually a lot easier than you would have thought.